Healing Handcrafting

 👉 They require only as much detail as you feel like giving them.
 A sock with a mouth on its own is fun.
 Each thing you add gives it more flavor.

-👉 Patience is needed, and flexibility in expectations ~ both good things for projects to support us in practicing.
-Sometimes we gotta weight for glue to dry.
+👉 Patience is needed, and flexibility in expectations ~ both good things to practice!
+Sometimes we gotta wait for glue to dry.
 Sometimes we don’t know how to make top hats.

 👉 Puppet shows never get old.